Sebastian-Schuchmann/ReferenceVisualizerUnity3D/README.md

 # Reference Visualizer for Unity3D
-An Editor Windows that lets you see and edit all references of your Scene Objects.
+An Editor Window that lets you see and edit all references of your Scene Objects.

 ![Showcase](https://github.com/Sebastian-Schuchmann/ReferenceVisualizerUnity3D/blob/master/ReadmePhotos/Showcase.png?raw=true)